Smarter, simpler, wastewater solutions for new homes.

 No Odor

-Post-treatment solids are dried and odorless.
+Post-separation solids are dried and odorless.
 Air from the system is filtered and vented away from your home.

 Online Monitoring